Q&A/FAQ

-Frequently Asked Questions:
+Frequently Asked Questions

 How expensive is a bagpiper?

-It may surprise you that there’s usually little pricing difference between a highly-experienced, skilled piper and someone who is not.
-There are no downsides to hiring a really good piper.
+There are almost no downsides to having a really good piper at your event.
 Their larger repertoire and greater skill set makes for better memories.
 You’ll find that an experienced piper will be a helpful partner in the planning and a joy for you and your guests in the performance.

 What music will the bagpiper play at an event?